Katyń (film): Executions of prisoners

 Over 20,000 members of Poland’s intelligentsia and military forces were slaughtered, usually by a bullet to the head.
 Stalin’s rationale for the extermination of Polish executive and military staff was that it eliminated social and political elements that may have organized opposition to his policies.

-When the Germans had established military bases in Poland, Hitler launched his invasion of the Soviet Union—Operation Barbarossa—which would kill tens of millions of Russian civilians and soldiers.
+When the Germans had established military bases in Poland, Hitler launched his invasion of the Soviet Union—Operation Barbarossa—which would kill many Russian civilians and soldiers.

 Plot

 The events of Katyn are relayed through the eyes of the women, the mothers, wives, and daughters of the victims executed on Stalin's orders by the NKVD in 1940.

-Andrzej (Artur Zmijewski) is a young Polish captain in the 8th Uhlan Regiment of Duke Jozef Poniatowski, who keeps a detailed diary.
+Andrzej (Artur Zmijewski) is a young Polish captain in the 8th Uhlan Regiment of Prince Józef Poniatowski, who keeps a detailed diary.
 In September 1939, following the Soviet invasion of Eastern Poland, he is taken prisoner by the Red Army, which separates the officers from the enlisted men, who are allowed to return home, while the officers are held.
 His wife Anna (Maja Ostaszewska) and daughter Weronika, nicknamed "Nika" (Wiktoria Gąsiewska), find him shortly before he is deported to the USSR.
 Presented with an opportunity to escape, he refuses on the basis of his oath of loyalty to the Polish military.

-Helped by a sympathetic Soviet officer, Anna manages to return to the family's home in Krakow with her daughter.
+Helped by a sympathetic Russian officer, Anna manages to return to the family's home in Kraków with her daughter.
 There, the Germans carry out Sonderaktion Krakau, shutting down Jagiellonian University and deporting professors to concentration camps.
 Andrzej's father is one of the professors deported; later, his wife gets a message that he died in a camp in 1941.

 In a prisoner of war camp, Andrzej is detained for a while and continues to keep a diary.
 He carefully records the names of all his fellow officers who are removed from the camp, and the dates on which they are taken.
 During the winter, Andrzej is clearly suffering in the low temperature, and his colleague Jerzy (Andrzej Chyra) lends him an extra sweater.
 As it happens, the sweater has Jerzy's name written on it.
 Finally, Andrzej's is taken from the camp, while Jerzy is left behind.